JLewis1995/E-Commerce_Back_End/README.md

 To use the appplication, use the following command:

 ~~~
+First, the user will need to rename the .envEXAMPLE file and include appropriate login info.
 The user will need to login to mysql on their machine and run source db/schema.
 Then they will need to seed the database via npm run seed.
 ~~~

 ## License